3elk/PKitty/README.md

 Hello, welcome to PKitty!

-(This is one of my personal favorite tools ive ever made lmao)

 PKitty is a Batchfile tool that is used to scan for open ports through an IPv4 Address using the tool PortCheck.

 # 📸 Screenshots